Kandi Burruss Stealing Business Ideas? Here’s What The ‘RHOA’ Star Has To Say

-Kandi Burruss is a successful woman and she was successful before she started filming The Real Housewives of Atlanta.
+Kandi Burruss is a successful woman, and she was successful before she started filming The Real Housewives of Atlanta.
 Burruss is a famous singer-songwriter and she’s had several hits in the past.
 But after filming The Real Housewives of Atlanta, Kandi has experimented in various business ventures, including online shows, a restaurant, and a play.
-Not everything she has done has been successful and some fans are wondering where she keeps getting her many ideas.
+Not everything she has done has been successful, and some fans are wondering where she keeps getting her many ideas.
 So when a former employee named Johnnie accused her of stealing ideas, they wanted to know the story behind it all.

 According to a new Bravo report, Kandi Burruss is now speaking out about the accusations that she’s been stealing her business ideas from him.
-He claims that Kandi stole the idea for the play, A Mother’s Love, from him, as doing a play and taking it on the road was his idea.
+He claims that Kandi stole the idea for the play A Mother’s Love from him, as doing a play and taking it on the road was his idea.
 He also claims that he pitched a restaurant idea to Burruss, so they could be partners.
 However, Kandi reveals that it was all her idea based on her mother’s cooking.
 Phaedra Parks has assisted Johnnie with his lawsuit, and this isn’t surprising to Kandi, as their friendship has fallen apart.

 Are y'all watching the new #RHOA episode?!
 We're now!
 New look: Dress: @lafemmefashion Jewelry: @sorrellisparkle Style: @hauseofglam Hair: @sewjodie Makeup: @erika_lapearl_mua